solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 `connection_str` field.
 Please see [Rust postgres configuration] (https://docs.rs/postgres/0.19.2/postgres/config/struct.Config.html).

-To improve the throuput to the database, the plugin supports connection pooling using multiple threads each maintaining a connection to the PostgreSQL database.
+To improve the throughput to the database, the plugin supports connection pooling using multiple threads, each maintaining a connection to the PostgreSQL database.
-The count of the threads is controled by the `threads` field.
-Higher threads count usually offers better performance.
+The count of the threads is controlled by the `threads` field.
+A higher thread count usually offers better performance.

-To further improve performance when saving large number of accounts at the startup, the plugin uses bulk inserts.
+To further improve performance when saving large numbers of accounts at startup, the plugin uses bulk inserts.
 The batch size is controlled by the `batch_size` parameter.
 This can help reduce the round trips to the database.